 Parameter Description Running Time Synopsis: DDDD days, HH:MM:SS The amount of time since the device was last powered on.
+Total Powered time Synopsis: DDDD days, HH:MM:SS The cumulative powered up time of the device.
 CPU Usage Synopsis: 0.0 to 100.0% The percentage of available CPU cycles used for device operation as measured over the last second.
-RAM Total Synopsis: 0 to 4294967295 The total size of RAM in the system.
-RAM Free Synopsis: 0 to 4294967295
+RAM Total Synopsis: 0 to 4294967295